stef-oss/NBT-Editor-Calagopus/README.md

 ## Disclaimer

 This extension was partially written with the help of AI.
-All code has been reviewed and adapted for this project.